docarray/docarray/docs/user_guide/storing/docindex.md

 The [find()][docarray.index.abstract.BaseDocIndex.find] method returns a named tuple containing the closest matching documents and their associated similarity scores.

+When searching on subindex level, the `find()` method returns subindex documents.
+And the [find_subindex()][docarray.index.abstract.BaseDocIndex.find_subindex] method returns a named tuple containing the subindex documents, similarity scores and their associated root documents.

 How these scores are calculated depends on the backend, and can usually be [configured](#customize-configurations).

 ### Batched search